UNIVERSITY OF WISCONSIN River Falls

 SPED 330 The Exceptional Child 3 cr.

-Admission to Teacher Education is required the semester prior to enrolling in the Block courses.
+Admission to the Educator Preparation Program (EPP) is required the semester prior to enrolling in the Block courses.
 See the Degree Requirements by College for a complete list of requirements for admission.

-The techniques blocks give students the opportunity to spend three days per week, for two semesters in public schools with this innovative instructional program.
+The techniques blocks give students the opportunity to spend approximately 300 contact hours, three days per week, for two semesters in public schools with this innovative instructional program.
 The Blocks consist of the following courses:

 Block I: TED 312 (science), TED 315 (math), TED 317 (reading) 12 cr. hrs.